 The Michigan Humanities is pleased to announce the selected host sites for a 2016-17 tour of a national Smithsonian Institution exhibition throughout Michigan.
 Hometown Teams, an exhibit that explores the critical roles that sports have played in our home towns and in our lives as Americans, will visit five of Michigan’s small cities to examine not only our national relationship with sports, but the local histories of each host city.

-On behalf of Michigan Humanities Council, Jan Fedewa, Interim Executive Director said, “I want to congratulate these sites on being selected as a 2016-17 Smithsonian exhibit host.
+On behalf of Michigan Humanities, Jan Fedewa, Interim Executive Director said, “I want to congratulate these sites on being selected as a 2016-17 Smithsonian exhibit host.
 We look forward to celebrating the national and local sports stories that help shape our state and nation.”

 The exhibit will begin travel in April 2016 and close in January 2017, stopping at each site for an eight-week period.

 - St. Joseph / Benton Harbor (Southwest) Berrien County